Southeastern Association of Law Schools Annual Meeting

 Representative at Harvard University Press

-Thomas LeBien is a representative from Harvard University Press, specializing in academic publishing.
+Mr. Thomas LeBien represents Harvard University Press, specializing in academic publishing.

 Tim McFarlin